algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 `SOURCE` represents the value to be subtracted from the destination.

 **Applications:**<br>
-Let's assume that the general register `RA` contains a value of 20.
+Let's assume that the general register `R1` contains a value of 20.
 We want to subtract the value 8 from this register.
 To perform this operation, we can proceed as follows:<br>
-`SUB RA, #8` | Here, we use the `SUB` instruction to subtract `8` from `RA`.<br>
+`SUB R1, #8` | Here, we use the `SUB` instruction to subtract `8` from `R1`.<br>
-`Result : RA = 12`
+`Result : R1 = 12`

 We can also subtract the value of one register from another, provided that both registers contain the same data type.
-Imagine we have `RC`, which contains the value 10, and `RD`, which contains the value 4.
-We want `RD` to subtract the value of `RC` from the value already assigned to it.
+Imagine we have `R1`, which contains the value 10, and `R4`, which contains the value 4.
+We want `R4` to subtract the value of `R3` from the value already assigned to it.
 To perform this operation, we can proceed as follows:<br>
-`SUB RD, RC` | Here, we use the `SUB` instruction to subtract the value of `RC` from `RD`.<br>
+`SUB R4, R3` | Here, we use the `SUB` instruction to subtract the value of `R3` from `R4`.<br>
-`Result : RD = 6`
+`Result : R4 = 6`

 **What not to do:**<br>
-Imagine that our register `RA` contains the string "Hello, World!" and our register `RC` contains the value 5.
+Imagine that our register `R1` contains the string "Hello, World!" and our register `R3` contains the value 5.
 You cannot use the "SUB" instruction in this case, as the program will attempt to interpret "Hello, World!" as a numerical value. <br>This will result in a compilation error.

 #### 2.3 <u>Multiplication - MUL</u>
 The "MUL" (Multiplication) instruction is used in programming languages to multiply two values together, or to multiply a value by another and store the result in a specified destination.
 In our assembly code, the "MUL" operation instruction uses the following syntax:<br>